-IMI’s Antimicrobial Resistance (AMR) Accelerator programme comprises 7 projects with the shared goal of progressing the development of new medicines to treat or prevent resistant bacterial infections in Europe and worldwide.
-By 2025, AMR Accelerator projects will deliver up to 10 new preclinical candidates and up to 5 Phase II-ready compounds to address antibiotic resistant infections.
+The AMR Accelerator is an IMI Programme that comprises 7 projects with the shared goal of progressing the development of new medicines to treat or prevent resistant bacterial infections.

-The Tuberculosis (TB) Drug Development Network (the ERA4TB project) will work to accelerate the discovery of new combinations of drugs to treat TB.
+The Tuberculosis Drug Development Network (encompassing the ERA4TB project) is working to accelerate the discovery of new combinations of drugs to treat tuberculosis.

-The Portfolio Building Networks (the RespiriTB, RespiriNTM, TRIC-TB, GNA NOW and AB-Direct projects) will support collaborative efforts to discover, develop and advance new and innovative agents to prevent or treat AMR infections.
+The Portfolio Building Networks (the RespiriTB, RespiriNTM, TRIC-TB, GNA NOW and AB-Direct projects) support collaborative efforts to discover, develop and advance new and innovative antibacterial assets.